z64/osu-api/README.md

 $ gem install bundler
 ```

-* Create file named `Gemfile` in your project root folder
+* Create a file named `Gemfile` in your project root folder

-* Add this lines to your application's Gemfile:
+* Add these lines to your application's `Gemfile`:

 ```ruby
 source 'https://rubygems.org'